smithery-ai/smithery-cookbook/servers/python/migrate_stdio_to_http/README.md

    ```

 3. **Test interactively:**
-   Once your server is running in HTTP mode, you can test it interactively using the Smithery playground:
+   Once your server is running in HTTP mode, you can test it interactively using the Smithery playground (set port to match your server):
    ```bash
    npx @smithery/cli playground --port 8080
    ```